 Health 4.0 is a term that has derived from the Fourth Industrial Revolution (Industry 4.0), as it pertains to the healthcare industry.
 This book offers a novel, concise, but at the same time, broad picture of the challenges that the technological revolution has created for the healthcare system.

 It offers a comprehensive view of health sector actors’ interaction with the emerging new technology, which is disrupting the status quo in health service delivery.
-It explains how these technological developments impact both society and Healthcare Governance.
-Further, the book addresses issues related to key healthcare system stakeholders: the state, patients, medical professionals, and nongovernmental organizations.
-It also examines areas of healthcare system adaptiveness and draws its conclusions by analyzing recent health policy changes in different countries across The Americas, Europe and Asia.
-The authors offer an innovative approach to the subject by identifying the critical determinants of successful implementation of the Fourth Industrial Revolution’s outcomes in practice, on both a macro and micro level.
-The macro-level analysis is focused on essential factors of healthcare system adaptiveness for Health 4.0 whilst the micro-level relates to patients’ expectations with a particular emphasis on senior citizens.
+It explains how these technological developments impact both society and healthcare governance.
+Further, the book addresses issues related to key healthcare system stakeholders: the state, patients, medical professionals, and non-governmental organizations.
+It also examines areas of healthcare system adaptiveness and draws its conclusions by analysing recent health policy changes in different countries across the Americas, Europe, and Asia.
+The authors offer an innovative approach to the subject by identifying the critical determinants of successful implementation of the Fourth Industrial Revolution’s outcomes in practice, on both a macro- and microlevel.
+The macrolevel analysis is focused on essential factors of healthcare system adaptiveness for Health 4.0, while the microlevel relates to patients’ expectations with a particular emphasis on senior citizens.

 Table of Contents

 1. The Fourth Industrial Revolution and the healthcare system 2.
-Transition from telemedicine and e health to Health 4.0 3.
+The transition from telemedicine and e‑health to Health 4.0 3.
 Technologies enhancing Health 4.0 4.
-The landscape of Health 4.0 – areas of application 5.
+The landscape of Health 4.0: Areas of application 5.
 Patient empowerment in Health 4.0 6.
 People with disabilities in the information society 7.
-Health 4.0 for the elderly: new challenges and opportunities for a smart system 8.
+Health 4.0 for the elderly: New challenges and opportunities for a smart system 8.
 Co-creation in Health 4.0 9.
-The Implementation of new technologies in Health 4.0 in selected countries 10.
+The implementation of new technologies in Health 4.0 in selected countries 10.
 The key factors of the healthcare system’s adaptiveness for Health 4.0 11.
-Financing Healthcare 4.0 12.
+Financing Health 4.0 12.
 Law and Health 4.0 13.
-Human Capital vs. Health 4.0 14.
-The role of civil society organisations in Health 4.0 service delivery: Examples from Poland 14.
-Recommendations for implementing Industry 4.0 in the Healthcare System
+Human capital vs. Health 4.0 14.
+The role of civil society organisations in Health 4.0 service delivery: Examples from Poland 15.
+Recommendations for implementing Industry 4.0 in the healthcare system

 Marek Ćwiklicki is a Professor of Business Studies and Public Management and Head of Chair for Public Management at the Cracow University of Economics in Poland.